Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 When two stars merge, we simply sum their CO cores, He cores and total masses.
 Further details on merger due to post-CE coalescence can be found in Appendix~\ref{app:cemerger}.
 The merger product inherits the phase and percentage of life of the most evolved progenitor star.
 The most evolved star is the one with the largest \sevn{} phase ID (Table \ref{tab:phases}) or with the largest life percentage if the merging stars are in the same phase.

-Table \ref{tab:bcomerger} summarises the outcome of mergers involving compact remnants.
-In the case of a merger between a star and a compact remnant, we assume that the star is destroyed and no mass is accreted onto the compact remnant.
-The product of a merger between two compact objects is a compact object with the mass equal to the total mass of the system.
-Mergers between WDs can trigger a SNIa explosion leaving no compact remnant.
+In \sevn{}, we do not need to define a collision table for the merger between two stars (such as Table~2 of \citealt{Hurley02}), because the interpolation algorithm finds the new post-merger track self-consistently, without the need to define a stellar type for the merger product. \sevn{} makes use of a collision table (Table~\ref{tab:bcomerger}) only to describe outcome of mergers involving compact objects.
+In the case of a merger between a star and a compact object (BH, NS, or WD), we assume that the star is destroyed and no mass is accreted onto the compact object.
+Mergers between WDs can trigger a SNIa explosion leaving no compact object (Table~\ref{tab:bcomerger}).
 Post-merger ONeWDs exceeding the Chandrasekhar mass limit (1.44 \Msun) become NSs.
-Similarly, post-merger NSs more massive than the Tolman-Oppenheimer-Volkoff mass limit (3.0 \Msun) become BHs (Section \ref{sec:sync}).
+Similarly, post-merger NSs more massive than the Tolman-Oppenheimer-Volkoff mass limit (set by default to 3.0 \Msun) become BHs (Section \ref{sec:sync}).
+Apart from the cases leading to a SNIa, the product of a merger between two compact objects is a compact object with the mass equal to the total mass of the pre-merger system.
+We do not remove the mass lost via GW emission, which is usually $\sim{5}$\% of the total mass of the system \citep[e.g.,][]{jimenez-forteza2017}.
+We will add a formalism to take this into account in the future versions of \sevn.